Carl and the Passions – "So Tough": Songs and outtakes

 Brian's three song contributions were "You Need a Mess of Help to Stand Alone" (co-written with Rieley and co-produced with Carl), "Marcella" (co-written with Rieley and Almer), and "He Come Down" (co-written with Al Jardine and Love).
 "Marcella" was written about a masseuse from the Circus Maximus, a Santa Monica Boulevard massage parlor that Brian had frequented.
 "You Need a Mess of Help to Stand Alone" was originally written with Almer as "Beatrice from Baltimore" before the lyrics were revised by Rieley.
 "He Comes Down" was influenced by gospel and features Brian on keyboards and backing vocals.
 Love said, "On that one we're singing like a whole black church choir and it's a lot of fun.
 Basically it underscores the teachings of Jesus and Krishna and the Maharishi."

 Dennis's two song contributions – "Make it Good" and "Cuddle Up" (originally titled "Old Movie") – were written with Daryl Dragon and originally intended for a cancelled solo album.
 Both of the songs are in a heavy orchestral style that is unlike any of the other songs on the largely R&B-based record.
 "All This Is That" (written by Carl, Jardine, and Love) was inspired by Maharishi Mahesh Yogi's Transcendental Meditation teachings and the Robert Frost poem "The Road Not Taken".

 The Fataar–Chaplin team contributed two rock songs, "Here She Comes" and "Hold On Dear Brother".
 Biographer Mark Dillon writes, "The piano on their groovy cut 'Here She Comes' sounds like Traffic and the harmonies are in the Crosby, Stills and Nash vein. [...]
 Blondie sings the lead, as he does on [...]
 'Hold On Dear Brother,' to which Ricky adds haunting steel guitar."

 Unused tracks include "Oh Sweet Something", "Out in the Country", "Spark in the Dark", "Rooftop Harry", "Body Talk (Grease Job)" and a medley of "Gimme Some Lovin'" / "I Need Your Love", all of which were released on the 2022 compilation Sail On Sailor – 1972.
 "Rooftop Harry" is an instrumental that features Brian playing piano, electric bass, toy piano, and a calliope.
-Bruce Johnston recorded a discarded track, "Ten Years Harmony" [sic], with a re-recording by the supergroup California Music later released in 1974.
+Bruce Johnston recorded a discarded track, "Ten Years Harmony", with a re-recording by the supergroup California Music later released in 1974.
 The song later evolved into "Endless Harmony" from Keepin' the Summer Alive (1980).
 Still-unreleased material that was recorded during the album's sessions include "Funky Fever" and a cover version of Stephen Stills' "Change Partners".